LearnExcel.io

 What is the difference between Mean Absolute Deviation and Standard Deviation?

-The main difference between these two measures is in the way they treat deviations from the mean.
-While standard deviation places more emphasis on larger deviations, Mean Absolute Deviation treats all deviations equally.
-Additionally, MAD is a more robust measure, which makes it less sensitive to outlier data points than the standard deviation.
+The main difference is in the way they treat deviations from the mean.
+Standard deviation squares the deviations, so it places more emphasis on larger ones, while Mean Absolute Deviation treats all deviations equally.
+Because of this, MAD is a more robust measure that is less sensitive to outlier data points than the standard deviation.

 What is the formula for Mean Absolute Deviation in Excel?